stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 * Where we did come across problems or confusing situations there was plenty of documentation, examples and tutorials.

 At this point we paused to take stock because of course there was the elephant in the room: Vulkan is a complex API with a large number of enumerations and structures.
 Some of these components are also absolutely huge such as the `VkStructureType` enumeration or the `VkPhysicalDeviceLimits` structure.
-Hand-crafting even a fraction of the API could be done but it would be very tedious and highly error-prone.
+We had shown that hand-crafting a fraction of the API could be done, but it would be very tedious and highly error-prone to attempt to do the same for the entire Vulkan library.

 We needed a code generator.